ruthkhan/ux-research-synthesizer/README.md

 # UX Research Synthesizer

-A Python pipeline that turns interview transcripts into a structured, queryable JSON dataset using grounded-theory style coding and schema-enforced LLM outputs.
+A Python pipeline that turns interview transcripts into a structured, queryable JSON dataset using schema-enforced LLM outputs.

-Built as part of a 60-day AI engineering bootcamp.
 Processes real academic interview data (15 participants, University of Sheffield / ORDA).

 ---